OussamaHaff/oussamahaff_dev/content/posts/03_understanding_jetpack_compose_syntax.md

 embeded_link="https://pl.kotl.in/5yoy74kVN?from=1&to=11&readOnly=false&theme=darcula"
 embeded_height="30" />}}

-By now you can ask : why we write on parameter inside the parenthesis (The `message` parameter) while the function has two parameters ?
+By now you can ask : why would we write one parameter inside the parenthesis (The `message` parameter) while the function has two parameters ?

-The answer is that this is a convention Kotlin.
-Because the last parameter of () is a function, when calling it we can write the expression of the function parameter outside the parenthesis.
+The answer is that it's a convention in Kotlin.
+It's true that `prettyPrinter` has two parameters, but the last one (named `operationAsParam`) is a function.
+Therefore, when calling the `prettyPrinter` function, we can write the expression of the parameter function parameter outside the parenthesis.

 This convention is called
 [***Trailing Lambda***](https://kotlinlang.org/docs/reference/lambdas.html#passing-a-lambda-to-the-last-parameter).